 For individuals undergoing rotator cuff repair who receive platelet-rich plasma injections, the evidence includes multiple systematic reviews with meta-analyses and an RCT.
 Relevant outcomes include symptoms, functional outcomes, health status measures, quality of life, morbid events, resource utilization, and treatment-related morbidity.
 Although systematic reviews consistently found significant reductions in pain with platelet-rich plasma at 12 months, important study conduct and relevance weaknesses limit interpretation of these findings.
 While the systematic reviews and meta-analyses generally failed to show a statistically and/or clinically significant impact on other outcomes, 1 meta-analysis found a statistically significant reduction in retear rate in a subgroup analysis of 4 RCTs that were at least 24 months in duration.
 Findings of a subsequently published 10-year follow-up of a small RCT failed to demonstrate the superiority of platelet-rich plasma over control for clinical and radiologic outcomes.
+Two newer RCTs also found no difference in the addition of platelet-rich plasma over control in functional outcomes at either 6 months or 1 year follow-up.
 The variability in platelet-rich plasma preparation techniques and platelet-rich plasma administration limits the generalizability of the available evidence.